sonisiiuu7/ForecastIQ/README.md

 * Export forecasts to CSV
 * Multi-asset comparison dashboard
 * User authentication
-* Cloud deployment automation
+* Cloud deployment support
 * Additional forecasting models

 ---

 ## Disclaimer

-Forecasts generated by ForecastIQ are intended for educational and research purposes only.
+ForecastIQ is intended for educational, research, and experimentation purposes.

-The application does not provide financial advice, investment recommendations, or guarantees regarding future performance.
+Forecasts generated by the application should not be interpreted as financial advice, investment recommendations, or guarantees of future performance.
 Historical trends do not guarantee future outcomes.

 ---